Skip to main content

 Fourth-grader Hope Allen said her favorite part of the concert was the chorus performance of "Axolotl."

-The students in the band, some who performed for the very first time at the winter concert, wowed the audience with their quick improvements and growing skills!
+The students in the band, some of whom performed for the very first time at the winter concert, wowed the audience with their quick improvements and growing skills!
 Led by teacher William Couture, the students treated the crowd to complex and lively pieces of music.

 Music teacher Kristin Risedorph and the student performers extended a special thank-you to accompanist Diane Siegman for her continued support and contributions to the program.